cran-task-views/MissingData/MissingData.md

     `r pkg("momentuHMM")` is dedicated to the analysis of telemetry data using generalized hidden Markov models (including multiple imputation for missing data).
--   *Distance matrices*: Imputation for Euclidean distance matrix is implemented in `r pkg("edmcr")`, using different optimization approaches.
 -   *Graphs/networks*: `r pkg("missSBM")` imputes missing edges in Stochastic
     Block models, `r pkg("cglasso")` implements an extension of the Graphical Lasso inference from censored and missing value measurements, and